PreciousFlorist/arraydemo/README.md

 I'm a big fan of your work (read above), and I've taken on this project over the past week with the intention of showing you my development process.

 My hope is that this project will help demonstrate the approach I take when solving problems, where along the process I notice things are wrong and how I fix them.
+Though, please note that all of this was just done in the last week - and that I still consider this to be a work in progress.

 ![I choo-choo-choose you!](https://media1.tenor.com/m/YNBKbwhjfNcAAAAd/the-simpsons-ralph-wiggum.gif)